t2kx/PracticalDevOpsTraining/Exercises/exercise02.md

     </configuration>
    ```

 1. Search for the following line in `Services/NameGenerator.cs`: `var bookNameTokens = await Task.FromResult(bookNameTokensDummy);`.
-Describe that we have to replace the static book name tokens with a call to Blob Storage.
+Notice the static/dummy approach to get the bookname tokens at this moment.
+We want to get the bookname tokens from the Blob Storage.

 1. Replace `Services/NameGenerator.cs` with the implementation from [Exercise-2-Service-Implementation](Assets/Exercise-2-Service-Implementation/NameGenerator.cs).